mbv-webdev/wp-github-updater/README.md

 wp-github-updater
 =================

-Wordpress MU Plugin - Script to pull updates of Wordpress (MU) Plugins using the GitHub API
+Wordpress GitHub Updater - Script to pull updates of Wordpress (MU-)Plugins using the GitHub API